© 2014 The Crossing

 The Crossing has also moved aggressively into the area of benevolence.
 Presently we operate four thrift stores – two in Quincy, one in Macomb, and one in Kirksville.
 The income from these ventures has exponentially increased funds available for local benevolence.
 Interfacing with ministries like Celebrate Recovery, The Crossing offers jobs and job placement, counseling, financial assistance, and encouragement.

-As of 2013, The Crossing had grown from a small local church of 230 to a multi-site mega-church of over 6,000 ministering in a region covering three states over 165 miles wide sharing the gospel of Jesus Christ.
+As of 2014, The Crossing has grown from a small local church of 230 to a multi-site mega-church of nearly 7,000 ministering in a region covering 3 states, 9 counties over 165 miles wide, sharing the gospel of Jesus Christ.
+We continue to endeavor to change one life at a time by introducing all kinds of people to an intimate, personal relationship to Jesus Christ.

 The Crossing is an independent, non-denominational Christian Church started in Quincy in March of 1974.
 Madison Park Christian Church planted it as Payson Road Christian Church with 58 volunteers, holding services at Monroe Elementary School.
 A land purchase and building program later, the church located at 2901 Payson Road.